grommunio/grommunio-documentation/kb/meet_av.rst

 -----------------

 In the A2DP profile, Bluetooth devices are unable to provide microphone functionality.
-This requires use of HFP/HSP instead.
+This requires use of HFP/HSP (Headset profile/Hands-free profile, not High Fidelity Playback) instead.

 .. image:: _static/img/pavucontrol-config.png